 Revealing the mystical language of the ingredient list: INCI, active ingredients, and more

-Have you ever read the list of ingredients on your favorite beauty product and wondered what the names mean, or how much of each ingredient is included?
+Have you ever read the list of ingredients on your favorite beauty product–whether it be a Multi-Vitamin + Antioxidants Potent PM Serum or your Maracuja Mascara–and wondered what the names mean, or how much of each ingredient is included?
 When it comes to personal care products like makeup, skin care, and hair care, the ingredient lists are more or less a language all their own.
 The good news is that you can learn this language pretty quickly – we’ll show you how!

 The fact that you’re reading this is a testament to how beauty enthusiasts have become more informed than ever when selecting the right product for their needs.
 Those purchasing skin care and makeup still care about results, but perhaps even more about what exactly what ingredients they’re applying on a daily basis.